johnmahlon/LogisimLogOrganizer/README.md

 use or else it won't work.
 Python 2.7 ships with Mac and Linux.

 Also, this is completely open source.
 Feel free to fork it, update it, add features, etc.

+Please email me at jmp9c@mtmail.mtsu.edu if there is any problems with the code.